antonlazurko/Calendar/README.md

 ### Saving user data on client-side

-All data that user input saves in user's brouser Local Storage.
-When user refresh aplcation page "Calendar" filling user's data.
+All data that user input saves on API server.
+When user refresh aplcation page "Calendar" all data will request from server.

 Using technologies
 -------------------------